horsmanlab/horsmanlab.github.io/lab_handbook.md

 - I expect at least one first author publication from MSc students, but undergraduates should also aspire to this metric.<br/>
 - Students should develop clear research goals and place them in a short- vs long-term framework with anticipated completion times (see intentionality core value above)
 - I expect students to develop independence.
 I will not micromanage unless required temporarily in the early stages of your training.
 I expect you to take ownership of your project and anticipate what is needed for completion within your degree/placement timeframe.
-- Everyone should keep up with the primary research literature, ideally by regularly (e.g. daily) blocking off time to read.
+- Everyone should keep up with the primary research literature.
 This is one of the most important habits you can develop, and reading widely helps you write better.<br/>
-- In addition to regular progress reports (see below), you should schedule writing more frequently.
-One way to do this is by updating progress in the OSF, using the wiki to document background, methods, and results sections with links to references.
+- Regular progress reports (see below) help you to schedule writing and get feedback from me.
 The process of writing helps you better understand your project and can lead to important insights.<br/>
 > *"I write to understand as much as to be understood"<br/> -Elie Wiesel*<br/>